kannankvs/md2/Command-Reference.md

 # Introduction
 SONiC is an open source network operating system based on Linux that runs on switches from multiple vendors and ASICs.
 SONiC offers a full-suite of network functionality, like BGP and RDMA, that has been production-hardened in the data centers of some of the largest cloud-service providers.
 It offers teams the flexibility to create the network solutions they need while leveraging the collective strength of a large ecosystem and community.

+SONiC software shall be loaded in these [supported devices](https://github.com/Azure/SONiC/wiki/Supported-Devices-and-Platforms) and this CLI guide shall be used to configure the devices as well as to display the configuration, state and status.

+Follow the [Quick Start Guide](https://github.com/Azure/SONiC/wiki/Quick-Start) to boot the device in ONIE mode, install the SONiC software using the steps specified in the document and login to the device using the default username and password.

-SONiC software can be configured in following three methods.
+After logging into the device, SONiC software can be configured in following three methods.
  1) Command Line Interface (CLI)
  2) [config_db.json](https://github.com/Azure/SONiC/wiki/Configuration)
  3) [minigraph.xml](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))